callieboskin/183Paper/suds.md

 All RNNs have feedback loops where some information about the past inputs is retained, but over time, the amount of information retained decays exponentially.
 This is called the vanishing gradient problem.
 For some situations, this is desired, as only the most recent information is truly necessary to solve the problem, but not for all problems.
 Take music for example - if we were to generate music and only have the computer remember the past 5-10 notes, that might not work because a lot of the information regarding the tempo, the general theme of the song, and larger structural patterns are all lost.
 The same goes for words in a sentence and sentences in a paragraph.
 Though you might be able to figure out what words go together more often, it would be hard to understand the general theme or context of the paragraph without more than 5 words.
 For this reason, it can be difficult to train standard RNNs to solve problems that include long-term temporal dependencies.

 ### LSTMs save the day!
 LSTM Networks are a special type of RNNs.
-They have a very similar layout, except LSTM computational units contain an additional cell called a "memory cell" that can maintain information over long periods of time.
-This memory cell includes additional gates which control when information enters its memory, when it should be forgotten, and how it should contribute to determining the output.
-These gates solve the problem of losing information over time, as it controls exactly what is important and what is not important by figuring this out during the training phase.
+They have a very similar layout, except LSTM computational units contain an additional process called a "cell state" that can maintain information over long periods of time.
+This cell state includes additional gates which control when information enters its memory, when it should be forgotten, and how it should contribute to determining the output.
+These gates solve the problem of losing information over time, as it controls exactly what is important and what is not important.

 ### A Supervised Deep Learning Algorithm
 At the end of the day, Long short term memory neural networks are classified as a **Supervised Deep Learning** algorithm that can be used for classification or Regression.
 I know that was a lot of big words, but let's break it down.